ogesour/liri-node-app/README.md

 # liri-node-app

-1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+## LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-2. Make a new GitHub repository called  liri-node-app and clone it to your computer.

-3. To retrieve the data that will power this app, you'll need to send requests to the Bands in Town, Spotify and OMDB APIs.
-You'll find these Node packages crucial for your assignment.
+1. To search the omdb database the user must enter in command prompt: node liri.js movie-this 'userMovieTitle'   then press enter.
 ![Screenshot1](./omdb.png)
 Format: ![Alt Text](url)

+1. To search the Band is in town database the user must enter in command prompt: node liri.js concert-this 'userBandName'   then press enter.
 ![Screenshot1](./bands.png)
 Format: ![Alt Text](url)

+1. To search the Spotify database the user must enter in command prompt: node liri.js spotify-this-song 'userArtistName'   then press enter.
 ![Screenshot1](./spotify.png)
 Format: ![Alt Text](url)